ethereum/go-ethereum/docs/_interface/mining.md

  '34698870000000'
 ```

-It is also possible to check which blocks were mined by a particular miner (address) using the following code snippet on the console:
+It is also possible to check which blocks were mined by a particular miner (address) using the following code snippet in the Javascript console:

 ```js
 function minedBlocks(lastn, addr) {